-Lead your wolf pack on a hunt to become “The Alpha” pack in this light strategy game.
+Lead your wolf pack on a hunt to become “The Alpha” pack in this light strategy game from Bicycle Games.

 The Alpha is a new board game for 3-6 players, ages 10 and up.
 Game time is about 45 minutes.
 “In the Alpha, players control a wolf pack, leading wolves on a search for food.
 The Near Forest includes easier to catch, but lower value prey.
 The Far Forest has larger prey that are more difficult to attack, but if successful can result in great reward.
 Players send their wolves to hunt in various regions of the forest and outnumber rival packs to become dominant in the area.
 Roll the dice for the region to determine the success of the hunt.
 But beware, if a rival pack is in the region you must decide to fight or share the food.”

 The box is a typical sized board game box (8″W x 10″H x 2.5″D).
 The components are excellent, and include a plethora of wooden wolf tokens.
 The game board is approximately 25″ wide and 8″ tall when unfolded.